|

 million, making it one of the most expensive college-only stadia in all

-As expected, the seating capacity will be reduced, to 35,000, with a
+As expected, the seating capacity was reduced to 35,000, with a

 mix of standard and luxury seating and skyboxes.
-The plans have the
+The facility has the

-feel of a modern soccer facility, with a massive overhang to shield
+feel of a modern soccer stadium, with a massive overhang to shield

 nearly every seat in the stadium.